 On the subject of Antoni Gaudi, a visit to Barcelona is not complete with heading to see the largest unfinished church in the world.
 A permanent building site since 1882 when construction began.
 Gaudi became involved in 1883 and made changes to the project to feature his own unique style and vision and worked tirelessly until he died in an accident in 1926 when the project was less than 25% completed.
 Construction still goes on today with the church currently 70% complete, the project is due to complete in 2026 – the centenary of Gaudi’s death.

-Park Güell is another of Gaudi’s masterpieces.
+Park Güell is another of Gaudi’s masterpieces and another of my Barcelona highlights.
 Situated in the Gràcia district of the city, the park was created between 1900 and 1914 and officially opened to the public in 1926.
 The park was listed as a UNESCO World Heritage Site in 1984 (I promise I do not plan my trips by looking at a list of UNESCO World Heritage Sites, although sometimes it might seems that way) and attracts many tourists to admire the work that Gaudi created.

 If you have had enough of the hustle and bustle of the narrow streets of Barri Gòtic, or you are done shopping at Passeig de Gràcia, there is no better place in Barcelona to take a break from it all than in La Barceloneta.
 Why?
 Well this is the area where the city meets the Mediterranean by way of a golden sandy beach.
 This is a popular destination in the summer, packed with sunbathers and people wanting to get out of the city streets from a while.
 There are also a good collection of bars, cafes and restaurants – it’s a great place to try some seafood or some tapas.
 The beaches stretch out from La Barceloneta to the east beyond the Olympic Port, so there is plenty of space to find a spot to sunbathe.